Skip to main content

 • Clicking the patient's name will open their patient record in a new window.

-• To complete bulk actions, select a claim by checking the tickbox to the left of it, then click one of the actions at the top.
-Choose from:
+• To complete bulk actions, select a claim (or as many claims as you need) by ticking the checkbox to the left of it.

 • Unmark as paid